Acupuncture for Regional Pain Syndrome

 • Changes in the hair and nail growth patterns

-• Motor disability with reduced ability to move the particular parts of the body
+• Motor disability with reduced ability to move particular parts of the body

 • Stiffness and swelling in the affected joints